kelseyjaneadams/sanctuary-project/README.md

 Users of this website will find all the necessary information about Sanctuary: details about the studio, its location, contact information, an introduction to the yoga tradition offered, and a registration form.
 This site is targeted toward individuals who want to take the next step in their spiritual journey.

+The site can be accessed via this [link.](https://kelseyjaneadams.github.io/sanctuary-project/)

 <img src="documentation/images/readmeimage.png">

 ## Features